giordi91/giordi91.github.io/content/post/unityCulling.md

 # The good, the bad and the ugly

 At this point we have a basic prototype of GPU culling, but does it work?
 How does it perform?
-We tested the culling on a real scene, an outdoor set where we had around four hundred thousands threes, grouped in four different instancing group of hundred thousands instances each.
+We tested the culling on a real scene, an outdoor set where we had around 400,000 trees, grouped in four different instancing group of 100,000 instances each.

-The regular unity framerate was around 10-12 FPS, the GPU culling version was around 2500FPS.
+The regular Unity framerate was around 10-12 FPS, the GPU culling version was around 2500FPS.
 That is not a bad speed up!
 Don't get too focused on performance right now, we will discuss this at length in the next post.
-The major speed up did not only come from the rendering side, but from unity not having to handle that many components and the GPU culling.
+The major speed up did not only come from the rendering side, but from Unity not having to handle that many components and the GPU culling.

 This is really promising, unluckily is only one side of the story.
-There is a major issue with this system, and weirdly enough is the problem is shadowing.
+There is a major issue with this system, and weirdly enough, the problem is shadowing.
-When unity performs the culling, it does also compute which geometry ends up in which shadow cascade, and will only submit the necessary geometries to the render of each shadow cascade.
+When Unity performs the culling, it also computes which geometry ends up in which shadow cascade, and will only submit the necessary geometries to the render of each shadow cascade.

-When using DrawMeshInstanced/Indirect, unity has no idea of what is being rendered or where is located, so the full geometries will be rendered for each shadow cascade, with the default 4x cascade, we are submitting more than a million threes, we are rendering four times the amount of geometry we normally would.
+''''''When using DrawMeshInstanced/Indirect, Unity has no idea of what is being rendered or where it is located, so the full geometries will be rendered for each shadow cascade, with the default 4x cascade, we are submitting more than a million threes, we are rendering four times the amount of geometry we normally would.'''''''''

-As far as we are aware in the normal rendering pipeline there is no way to fix it.
+As far as we are aware, in the normal rendering pipeline, there is no way to fix it.
 The solution might be a
-{{<target-blank "custom scritable render pipeline (SRP)" "https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html">}}
+{{<target-blank "custom scriptable render pipeline (SRP)" "https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html">}}
 or modifying the Unity's built in HD rendering pipeline.
 The SRP is the new Unity way of rendering, it completely exposes to the user the render loop, upon inspection, we were able to find where unity renders the cascade shadows map and we should be able to hook up in there, perform culling on a per cascade